Groups with infinitely many ends acting analytically on the circle: Acknowledgements

 \end{enumerate} \end{lem}

-\begin{proof} It is enough to prove the first assertion in the following case: $x_n= g_{n}\cdots g_1(x_0)$, where $(g_n)_{n\in\N}$ is a sequence of elements of the (symmetric) system of generators of $\mathcal{G}$ (recall that the notions of going to infinity and of ends are independent of the system of generators).
+\begin{proof} The reasoning is analogous to the proof of Lemma~\ref{nonldistinguishends}, but we detail it for the sake of clarity.
+Consider a sequence of the form $x_n= g_{n}\cdots g_1(x_0)$, where $(g_n)_{n\in\N}$ is a sequence of elements of the (symmetric) system of generators of $\mathcal{G}$.

 Using \eqref{eq:Q-increment}, we get

 Using Lemma \ref{l:series} and an upper bound for the Schwarzian derivatives of the generators, we easily get that the sequence $(Q(x_n))_{n\in\N}$ is a Cauchy sequence, and hence converges.